Jump to Recipe

 Ingredients

-- Add unrinsed basmati rice and filtered water to the Instant Pot, then stir to combine.
+Add 2 ¼ cups of unrinsed basmati rice and 3 ¾ cups of filtered water to your Instant Pot, then stir to combine.
+Since basmati has more defined grains, it doesn’t need to be rinsed to come out perfect.

-- Place the lid on the Instant Pot, set the valve to the sealing position and cook for 3 minutes on High Pressure (using pressure cook or manual).
-Allow the pressure to release naturally for 15 minutes, then quick release the remaining pressure.
+Secure the lid on your Instant Pot and make sure the pressure release valve is in the sealing position.
+Press the Pressure Cook button and set it to High Pressure for 3 minutes.
+Once the cook time is up, allow the pressure to release naturally for 15 minutes, then use a quick release to release any remaining pressure.
 Open the lid and gently stir for fluffy rice.

-- Serve your white basmati rice with your favorite dishes.
+Serve your perfectly cooked white basmati rice with your favorite main dishes (see below for ideas).

 Tips for Making Perfect Instant Pot Basmati Rice